 Riedel Extends Intercom Options

-Riedel Communications introduced three audio and video distribution products at its 2011 NAB Show press conference.
+Riedel Communications introduced three audio and video distribution products at its Monday press conference at the 2011 NAB Show.

 The Performer C22 System Interface converts two two-channel CAT-5 matrix ports into two phantom-powered digital beltpack lines that can connect a digital party line to a matrix intercom system or an AES-standard audio routing system.